ibm-cloud-docs/hlf-support/howto/console-deploy-k8.md

 1. The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric can be installed only on the [Supported Platforms](/docs/hlf-support?topic=hlf-support-console-ocp-about#console-ocp-about-prerequisites){: external}.

-2. You cannot deploy an {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric v2.1.x and 2.5.x instance to the same cluster.
-If you need to run both instances of the product, then they must be running in separate clusters.

-3. You need to install and connect to your cluster by using the [kubectl CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl){: external} to deploy the platform.
+2. You need to install and connect to your cluster by using the [kubectl CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl){: external} to deploy the platform.

-4. If you are not running the platform on Red Hat OpenShift Container Platform or Red Hat Open Kubernetes Distribution then you need to set up the NGINX Ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}.
+3. If you are not running the platform on Red Hat OpenShift Container Platform or Red Hat Open Kubernetes Distribution then you need to set up the NGINX Ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}.
 For more information, see [Considerations when using Kubernetes distributions](#console-deploy-k8-considerations).

-5. If you have a Hardware Security Module (HSM) that you plan to use to generate and store the private key for your CA, peer, or ordering nodes, you need to create an HSM client image and push it to your container registry.
+4. If you have a Hardware Security Module (HSM) that you plan to use to generate and store the private key for your CA, peer, or ordering nodes, you need to create an HSM client image and push it to your container registry.
 Follow instructions in the [advanced deployment](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-adv-deployment#ibm-hlfsupport-console-adv-deployment-hsm-build-docker) topic to build the image.

 **Looking for a way to script the deployment of the service?** Check out the [Ansible playbooks](/docs/hlf-support?topic=hlf-support-ansible), a powerful tool for scripting the deployment of components in your blockchain network.
 If you prefer a manual installation, proceed to the next section.